 In the late 1990s, the Federal Emergency Management Agency (FEMA) initiated a Flood Map Modernization Program to convert the nation's existing outdated paper Flood Insurance Rate Maps (FIRMs) to a new digital format.
 In 2003, congress appropriated money for the project, with a goal of effectively completing digital mapping of the floodplains for 90 percent of the U.S. population by 2010.

-Communities were encouraged to take an active role through the Cooperative Technical Partners (CTP) Program, which allowed qualified communities, like Snohomish County, to direct selected flood hazard mapping projects themselves, using FEMA funding and standards.
+Communities were encouraged to take an active role through the Cooperating Technical Partners (CTP) Program, which allowed qualified communities such as Snohomish County to direct selected flood hazard mapping projects themselves, using FEMA funding and standards.
 FEMA agreed to fund up to 75% of future flood hazard mapping efforts.

 There are a number of benefits of having local communities involved in the remapping, including:

-Find the appropriate map panel number by referring to the Snohomish County Index Map.
+Find the appropriate map panel number by referring to the Snohomish County Index Map (PDF).
 All maps are provided in Adobe Acrobat format and are very large files (possible long download time depending on your equipment).

 Also see the accompanying Preliminary Flood Insurance Study: